What’s new in Optimage 2

 There is often a strict file size limit on file attachments in emails and web forms.
 Reduce your images to meet the requirements or send more.

-- Lossy (visually lossless) and lossless optimizations
+- Intelligent lossy and lossless optimizations

 - Advanced quality metrics based on human perception

-- Smart Convert to sRGB option
+- Smart conversion to sRGB for Web publishing

-- Minifies Windows Icons/Favicons (ICO) and Apple Icons (ICNS) (coming soon)
+- Minifies Windows Icons/Favicons (ICO) and Apple Icons (ICNS)